Skip to main content

 SOC 2 audit logging

-- Governance rules enforce audit log coverage on all endpoints that access customer data
+• Continuous scanning verifies audit log coverage on all endpoints that touch customer data

 IDOR on resource APIs

-- Fixes enforce UUID IDs and server-side tenant membership check before return
+• Fixes enforce UUID IDs and a server-side tenant membership check before return

 Source: AICPA Trust Services Criteria (AICPA, 2017, updated 2022).